Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 <h6>Footnotes</h6>

 <sup name="f1">[1](#a1)</sup> One of you is going to say "What about SUSE?", and I'm going to say that when I drive by the Novell campus there are coyotes chasing tumbleweeds where a company used to be, and I've never been to Germany.
 Make an argument for the need, and we'll start a Phase 1 and see how far it goes.
 Or we'll help you start a Phase 1 project and see how far it goes.
-Or, write us a check, and it'll happen. <sup name="b1">[1](#g1)</sup>
+Or, write us a check, and we'll have you believing in magic again.<sup name="b1">[1](#g1)</sup>

 <sup name="f2">[2](#a2)</sup> Cue thunderous applause.